fix8mt/conjure_enum/README.md

 ```CSV
 0000001111
 ```
-You can use the underlying types as well:
+You can use the underlying type as well:
 ```c++
 enum_bitset<numbers> b(0,1,2,3);
 std::cout << b << '\n';